 When to go: Pick your season!
 The road is accessible year-round, and each season brings with it something quite unique and beautiful.

 12: Northern California Scenic Drives: Yosemite Valley Loop

 - Distance: 11.5 miles

 - Time needed: 4 hours to 1 day

-Last but not least, it may be one of the shortest in distance on this list but we simply cannot exclude the Yosemite Valley Loop, one of the most family-friendly scenic drive in Northern California and a haven for nature lovers.
+Last but not least, it may be one of the shortest in distance on this list, but we simply cannot exclude the Yosemite Valley Loop, one of the most family-friendly scenic drives in Northern California and a haven for nature lovers.